moorepants/eme150a/content/pages/syllabus.rst

 Homework
-   Weekly homework will be assigned which will be due before class the following week in the mechanical engineering homework **drop box** in Bainer Hall.
+   Weekly homework will be assigned which will be due before class the following week in the mechanical engineering homework **drop box B** in Bainer Hall.
 In class
    There will be a variety of in class assignments and quizzes that may count towards your grade.